 Microsoft continually works with active Excel users through online communities such as UserVoice, to really listen to what they are saying and respond to them with new features.

 The question is, are those new features powerful enough?
-While they may be sufficient for some level of business needs, there are still risks, especially when Excel is the primary tool for budgeting and planning.
+While it may be sufficient up to some level of business needs, it still presents risks especially when used for finance.

 “Excel just wasn’t designed to do some of the heavy lifting that companies need to do in finance,” said Paul Hammerman, a business applications analyst at Forrester Research Inc.